Germany not only celebrates Pride, but also its own European version known as Christopher Street Day (CSD).

 Ok, but if CSD is basically synonymous with Pride, why not just celebrate them at the same time?

 I found it difficult to find a concrete answer that didn’t vary from person to person.
-Hmm…sort of like with German bureaucracy. 😉 So, here are my hypotheses:
+Hmm…sort of like with German bureaucracy. 😉 So, here are some popular hypotheses:

-- Logistics: Germans do the same thing with Sommerferien (aka School Vacation).
-They spread them out between states so that not everyone is on vacation at exactly the same time.
+- Logistics: Germans have a strategy for scheduling Sommerferien (aka school vacation): they spread them out between states so that not everyone is on vacation at exactly the same time.
 This means that transportation/tourism/local businesses aren’t suddenly overwhelmed with changes in demand.
 CSD celebrations in Germany started as early as April this year!
 Berlin has a particularly rich history with queer culture.
-So naturally, they celebrate in July, so as to not overshadow other celebrations.
+They celebrate in July so as to not overshadow other celebrations.

 - Can’t have too much of a good thing: Is the sun shining?
 Looks like a good day to acknowledge a group of people still struggling for their right to exist!
 Berlin has a huge international population.
 So people are going to celebrate what they’re passionate about and enjoy any additions as well.

-Also, I find it notable that Berlin also has some sort of gay festival almost every month.
-We could write blog after blog about the history and significance, but we also need to do some translating…so…
+I find it notable that Berlin also has some sort of gay festival almost every month.
+We could write blog after blog about the history and significance, but we also need to do some translating … so…

 Here are the basic dates to remember if you live in Berlin:

 - June = Pride Month